-The three-dimensional structure of elicitins were firstly determined for basic elicitin cryptogein secreted by Phytophthora cryptogea.
-The three-dimensional structure of cryptogein is composed of five α -helices, one β -sheet, and one ω -loop arranged in a unique protein fold (Figure 5) (Boissy et al., 1996; Gooley et al., 1998).
-The ω -loop present in the structure of cryptogein is very flexible and highly conserved, which suggests it has an important function.
-The study of conformational changes, due to pH and cryptogein concentration, demonstrated ability of cryptogein to dimmerize (Gooley et al., 1998) which was later proved by published X-ray structure of elicitin cinnamomin, secreted by Phytophthora cinnamomi crystallizing as a homodimer (Figure 5) (Rodrigues et al., 2006).
+The three-dimensional structure of elicitins were firstly determined for a basic elicitin cryptogein secreted by Phytophthora cryptogea.
+The three-dimensional structure of cryptogein is composed of five $\alpha$ -helices, one $\beta$ -sheet, and one $\omega$ -loop arranged in a unique protein fold (Figure 5) (Boissy et al., 1996; Gooley et al., 1998).
+The $\omega$ -loop present in the structure of cryptogein is very flexible and highly conserved, which suggests it has an important function.
+The study of conformational changes, due to pH and cryptogein concentration, demonstrated the ability of cryptogein to dimmerize (Gooley et al., 1998) which was later proved by the published X-ray structure of the elicitin cinnamomin, secreted by Phytophthora cinnamomi crystallizing as a homodimer (Figure 5) (Rodrigues et al., 2006).

 Figure 5.
-Structure of elicitin β -cryptogein (A) and cinnamomin (B).
-Cryptogein structure composing of five α -helices, one β -sheet, and one ω -loop is shown with molecule of ergosterol located in the hydrophobic cavity (Boissy et al., 1999). β -Cinnamomin crystalized as a homodimer with opposite orientation of monomer subunits (Rodrigues et al., 2006).
-Both structures were determined by X-Ray crystallography.
+Structure of elicitin $\beta$ -cryptogein (A) and cinnamomin (B).
+Cryptogein structure composed of five $\alpha$ -helices, one $\beta$ -sheet, and one $\omega$ -loop is shown with a molecule of ergosterol located in the hydrophobic cavity (Boissy et al., 1999). $\beta$ -Cinnamomin crystalized as a homodimer with opposite orientation of monomer subunits (Rodrigues et al., 2006).
+Both structures were determined by X-ray crystallography.

-Most of the further characterisation of interactions between the elicitins and plants has been carried out on tobacco plants, by using cryptogein representing a very efficient β elicitin of class I secreted by Phytophthora cryptogea.
-In tobacco cells the perception step is followed by activation of protein kinases (PK) or inhibition of protein phosphatases (PP), triggering the Ca2+ influx, which, in turn, triggers ROS production, MAPK activation, anion effluxes and plasma-membrane depolarization, and glucose (Glc) import inhibition, or may lead to H+-ATPase inhibition (for a review, see Garcia-Brugger et al. 2006).
+Most of the further characterisation of interactions between the elicitins and plants has been carried out on tobacco plants, by using cryptogein representing a very efficient $\beta$ -elicitin of class I secreted by Phytophthora cryptogea.
+In tobacco cells the perception step is followed either activation of protein kinases (PK) or inhibition of protein phosphatases (PP), triggering the Ca2+ influx, which, in turn, triggers ROS production, MAPK activation, anion effluxes and plasma-membrane depolarization, and glucose (Glc) import inhibition, or may lead to H+-ATPase inhibition (for a review, see Garcia-Brugger et al. 2006).